qfpl/applied-fp-course/README.md

 ### Setup build tools:

-You're welcome to setup your own project with ``$ cabal init`` and follow along with the general flow of the course, or work through the exercises in the projects provided.

 Each level is a self-contained Haskell application, containing incomplete, or as yet undefined, data types and functions.
 There is a Cabal and Nix file for each level, so you can use either cabal sandboxes or a ``nix-shell``, depending on